David Protein Bar review: Maximum protein, minimum calories — but is it worth it?

 • Barebells: $0.14/gram (20g protein, 200 cal)

-While David’s per-bar price is higher, it’s actually second most affordable per gram of protein, behind only Quest.
-Plus, they pack that protein into fewer calories — 150 versus Quest’s 190 — making them more efficient for those tracking macros.
+David is actually the second most affordable per gram of protein, behind only Quest.
+But crucially, they pack that protein into 150 calories versus Quest’s 190, making David dramatically more efficient for those tracking macros with more of what you need (protein) with less of what you don’t (calories).

 David isn’t trying to be everything to everyone.
-It’s a tool for optimizing protein intake, pure and simple.
-And on that specific mission, they deliver.
+It’s a precision tool for optimizing protein intake and body composition, and on that specific mission, they absolutely deliver.

 David